bitcoin/bitcoin/doc/README.md

 ### OS X

-Drag IoP-Core to your applications folder, and then run IoP-Core.
+Drag IoP-HD to your applications folder, and then run IoP-HD.

 ### Need Help?